Watts-Lab/task-mapping/tasks/Conformity Game.md

 Percent change and confidence level, from 1 to 7, were independent variables and number of opposing messages was a dependent variable.
 Although expressed conviction declined continuously with increased numbers of people providing an opposing message, change was much less linear.
 As expected, very few people (less than 3% overall) changed when 4, 3, or even 2 others agreed with their position.
 However, when they received three or more opposing messages, substantially higher percentages (59%) of individuals changed their choice.
 Although individuals were surprisingly stubborn, weighting their own opinions highly even when faced with unanimous opposition, they were generally quite responsive to social influence.

 ## Incentives
-Each participant recieved $1 for predicting each answer of the majority.
+Each participant recieved a base payment, and then was paid $1 for predicting each answer of the majority.